Bankruptcy: Attorney-Client Privilege and Work Product

 Partner

-Becker Glynn Melamed & Muffly, New York
+Becker Glynn Melamed & Muffly

 He has served as lead counsel for many businesses that successfully reorganized in chapter 11 or in out-of-court restructurings, as well as lead counsel for buyers and sellers, trustees, and officers and directors of distressed business.
 He has also represented banks and insurance companies as creditors in major bankruptcy cases such as Lehman Brothers, Adelphia Communications and Enron.